rankutah/blog/sites/rank-utah/content/locations/custom-website-design-utah.md

 {{< cols min="18rem" gap="2rem" v="start" >}}

 {{< col card="false" bg="gray-100" darkbg="gray-800" y="start" >}}

 ## Ready To Get Started

+I love partnering with business owners and specialize in building fast custom websites that turn visits into calls, bookings, and messages.
+Personally, I enjoy running, audiobooks, and all things tech.
+After growing up in St. George and living in various parts of the state, I now live in Orem with my wife and three daughters.
+I graduated from Southern Virginia University in Business and completed my Master’s degree at the University of Utah in Software Development.

 ![Benjamin Awerkamp – Utah Website Designer](/media/utah-seo-specialist-web-design-expert-profile-picture.jpg)
 {.w-40 .mb-4}

-I enjoy running, audiobooks, and all things tech.
-After growing up in St. George and living in various parts of the state, I now live in Orem with my wife and three daughters.
-I graduated from Southern Virginia University in Business and I did my masters at the University of Utah in Software Development.
-I love partnering with business owners and building fast custom websites that turn visits into calls, bookings, and messages.
+**Benjamin Awerkamp** <br>
+Website Design & Local SEO <br>
+Call or Text: [(385) 323-8130](tel:+13853238130) <br>
+Master's in Software Development <br>
+Bachelor's in Business Management

 ### Share a bit about your business and goals.